google/WebFundamentals/src/content/en/tools/lighthouse/index.md

 1. Click **Perform an audit**.
 DevTools shows you a list of audit categories.
    Leave them all enabled.
 1. Click **Run audit**.
-After 60 to 90 seconds, Lighthouse gives you a report on the page.
+After 30 to 60 seconds, Lighthouse gives you a report on the page.

      <figure>